Damian-Emmanuel/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script that creates a directory called my_dir with permmisions 751 in the working directory
+A script that changes the group to school for the file hello